json5/json5/README.md

   - `quote`: A String representing the quote character to use when serializing strings.

-### JSON5.patch()
+### JSON5.patch() (Experimental)

-Receives a JSON5 string and the new JS object that it needs to reppresent, while preserving existing comments.
+Receives a JSON5 string and the new JS object that it needs to reppresent.
+It returns a new string that reppresents the new object while preserving existing comments.

 #### Syntax
     JSON5.patch(json5Text, jsObject)